|

 After the wall ends, we come back up the sandy slope to the top of the reef at 20 metres and gradually get shallower as we head back to the boat across the top.
 We see more interesting things on the way.

 After almost an hour, we are back under the boat for our safety stop.
 This was a really good dive.
-Water temperature was 28C in August but the visibility was only fair, the worst of our dives here.good, around 10 to 12 metres.
+Water temperature was 28C in August and October but the visibility on my three dives varied from around 5 metres in the shallows to 10 to 12 metres all over and one dive almost 20 metres on the wall.

 |